 Commitment to extend credit represents unutilised portion of approved credit in the form of loans/financing, guarantees or letters of credit.
-Unutilised credits give rise to potential or contingent credit losses to the Bank in an amount equal to the total unutilised commitments.
-The Bank manages and mitigates the amount of potential and contingent losses arising from unutilised credit lines by imposing minimum specific credit standards on counterparties.
+Unutilised credits give rise to potential or contingent credit losses to the Group and the Bank in an amount equal to the total unutilised commitments.
+The Group and Bank manage and mitigate the amount of potential and contingent losses arising from unutilised credit lines by imposing minimum specific credit standards on counterparties.

-The Bank monitors the term to maturity of credit commitments because longer-term commitments generally have a greater degree of credit risk than short-term commitments.
+The Group and the Bank monitors the term to maturity of credit commitments because longer-term commitments generally have a greater degree of credit risk than short-term commitments.